Chart Color Schemes

 South Tamworth is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-South Tamworth's dwelling structure, as per the latest Census, consisted of 78.6% houses and 21.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in South Tamworth was at 28.3%, with mortgaged dwellings at 21.5% and rented ones at 50.2%.
-The median monthly mortgage repayment was $1,170, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure was $260, compared to Non-Metro NSW's $330.
-Nationally, South Tamworth's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.
+In South Tamworth, as per the latest Census evaluation, 78.6% of dwellings were houses, with the remaining 21.4% consisting of semi-detached homes, apartments, and other types.
+This is compared to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in South Tamworth stood at 28.3%, with mortgaged properties at 21.5% and rented dwellings at 50.2%.
+The median monthly mortgage repayment was $1,170, lower than Regional NSW's average of $1,733.
+Median weekly rent in South Tamworth was $260, compared to Regional NSW's $330.
+Nationally, South Tamworth's mortgage repayments were significantly lower at $1,170 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing